Online Explanation Generation for Human-Robot Teaming: Online Explanation Generation (OEG)

-The model space search in OEG-PP for determining the $k$th sub-explanation is illustrated in Fig. \ref{search-oeg} for the above discussion.
+The model space search in OEG-PP for determining the $k$th sub-explanation is illustrated in Fig. \ref{search-oeg}.
 In practice, this search is computationally expensive.
-Hence, we implement an approximate method that searches from $M_{E_{k-1}}^H$ for the $k$th sub-explanation.
+Hence, we implement an approximate method that searches forward from $M_{E_{k-1}}^H$ for the $k$th sub-explanation.
 The search is stopped when the smallest $e_k$ that satisfies {\it Prefix($\pi_{I,G}^*, t_k)$} = {\it Prefix($\pi^H_{E_k}, t_k)$} is found.
-This approach is efficient but comes with the cost that no guarantee can be made regarding the latter sub-explanations--they may introduce violations to the condition above for the earlier steps.
+This approach is more efficient but comes with the cost that no guarantee can be made regarding the latter sub-explanations--they may introduce violations to the condition in Eq. \eqref{OnlineEq} for the earlier steps.
 If this happens, we backtrack.
-The implication here is that this method can no longer be used as an {\it online planning} method (i.e., computing the $e_k$'s online), even though the sub-explanations are communicated online but created offline.
+The implication here is that this method can no longer be used as an {\it online planning} method (i.e., computing the $e_k$'s online): even though the sub-explanations are communicated online, they must be created offline.